na-na-hi/renget/archive/8g2bpu.md

 **Please put newer scene ideas to draw at the top of the list**

+Kiyo and the others entering the guild for the first time

+Tybo watching Pikachu, a Totodile, and an Absol meeting Ninetales from a distance

+Jimmy decorating the interior of the chest

+Chespin holding Wooper like a gun

+Raboot and KFC doing a spar together

+Gus calmly sitting at the docks

+Beast holding a butcher knife as he witnessed someone eating at the pantry

+Sableye cooking in a cauldron

+Guild members (artist's choice) playing in the rain [claimed/claiming this one but i think other people doing it would be fun also if you wanna do it too]

+Tocca (Snivy) and Lapi (Axew) doing gardening

+Linoone doing parkour around Capim Town to deliver a package

+A group of members (artist's choice) riding on Percival as they soar through the sky

 Booker learning to fly

 Togetic cleaning the storage room